hpennington/inertia-react/README.md

 ## Features

 - 🌍 Three runtimes — SwiftUI, Jetpack Compose, React — on one file format
-- 🎨 WYSIWYG keyframe editor with MessagePack export
+- 🎨 WYSIWYG keyframe editor exporting binary MessagePack `.inertia` files
 - ⚡ Native playback: `KeyframeAnimator` on iOS, native clocks on Android and web
 - 🎛️ Playback control from your app: `trigger`, `cancel`, `restart`, `isCancelled`
 - 🔁 Looping or play-once, switchable at runtime